 Photo courtesy of the City of Santa Barbara

-The Santa Barbara Harbor & Seafood Festival, October 12, 2019, honors the sustainable fishing folks whose hard work provides seafood for the citizens of Santa Barbara, California, and beyond.
+The Santa Barbara Harbor & Seafood Festival, October 15, 2022, honors the sustainable fishing folks whose hard work provides seafood for the citizens of Santa Barbara, California, and beyond.
 The free event includes lectures at the Santa Barbara Maritime Museum, boat rides and tours of the tall ship, Spirit of Dana Point, and the U.S. Coast Guard Cutter, Blackfin.
-A wide variety of seafood, from lobsters to oysters, is available for purchase.
+A wide variety of seafood, from lobsters to oysters and freshly caught Santa Barbara uni (sea urchin), is available for purchase.
 Walk off the seafood meal by browsing arts and crafts booths or dancing to live music.

 NEA member travel benefits: Book a flight through the NEA Travel Program to Santa Barbara Airport (SBA) to get the best prices.
 You can also fly into Bob Hope Hollywood Burbank Airport (BUR) and Los Angeles International Airport (LAX), which are both about 80 miles away.
 Visit NEA Travel: Hotels to find deals at hotels like Best Western Plus Encina Inn & Suites, which is bookable for an average of $205 per night and has an outdoor pool and hot tub, or the Quality Inn Santa Barbara, which you can reserve for an average of $217 per night.